What can one person do? A lot.

 Find and radiate positivity.
 Find some aspect of the climate battle you can get excited about and radiate that positivity in every interaction.
 Positivity is key to avoiding anger and engaging people around you to be part of the solution.

 Activate yourself.
 Challenge yourself to be as activist as you can, whether that means asking strangers to turn off their idling car, starting hard conversations at work, or joining a protest.
-There’s so many opportunities to engage, and every hand on deck counts.
+There’s activism opportunities everywhere, and every hand on deck counts.

 Go deep and experiment.
 Do a personal climate project.
 Build a garden.
 Become an electrician.
 Invent your own battery chemistry.
 Listen to podcasts, read, watch videos.
 You never know what big contribution you can make if you go deep.
 The ‘experts’ don’t have it all figured out.